mr-nart/Kingmaker/NPCs/Adventurers/Tartuccio.md

 ## Motivations
 He is almost certainly a spy from [[Pitax]] given that he framed [[Caidaranel Novori|Caine]] after the [[Black Tears]]' attack on Aldori Manor.

+Was trying to perform some kind of ritual in the [[Kobold Warrens]] -- something to do with The First World / Fey?

 ## Affiliations
 - possible affiliation with the [[Black Tears]]